jecGrimm/HLV_KG/README.md

 `annotation`: The annotation nodes which collect information about the annotation.
 Each annotation is connected to two annotated words and its annotator. <br>
 `annotator`: The annotator nodes which collect information about the annotators.
 Each annotator is connected to the annotations they have annotated. <br>

 The knowledge graph relies mainly on the classes and properties on the [NIF 2.0 Core Ontology](https://persistence.uni-leipzig.org/nlp2rdf/ontologies/nif-core/nif-core.html) which has been built for NLP tools, resources and annotations.
-The `dataset` node is defined as a `Dataset` object of [schema.org](https://schema.org/Dataset) (resembling the meta information available at [DWUG EN: Diachronic Word Usage Graphs for English](https://zenodo.org/records/7387261)).
+The [RDA](http://rdaregistry.info/) namespace is for missing properties and classes from NIF (e.g. annotators).
+The `dataset` node is defined as a `Dataset` object of [schema.org](https://schema.org/Dataset).

 ### explore_data.py
-This script extracts the words from the dataset that are annotated by all annotators and stores them in the file `full_annotations.txt`.
+This script entails functions that query the original dataset, e.g. extracting the words from the dataset that are annotated by all annotators.

 ### main.py
 This script creates the data stored in the folders `graphs`, `query_results`, and `visualizations`.
 It can be seen as an example pipeline for the provided scripts.